aci-ref/facilitation_leading_practices/activities/05-assistance.md

 <h1>Assistance for Non-Issue Support Requests</h1>

 Often, users may contact Facilitators to discuss questions about ACI options, capabilities, and modes of use.
-Typically these questions differ from assisting with issues in that the user hasn’t encountered a specific difficulty in using an ACI system, but may instead have more general, proactive questions that can be addressed with targeted clarification and guidance, or for which existing education and training materials will be sufficient.
+Typically, these questions differ from assisting with issues in that the user hasn’t encountered a specific difficulty in using an ACI system.
+Instead, these questions are more general and more proactive.
+These questions can be addressed with targeted clarification and guidance or for which existing education and training materials will be sufficient.

 Examples of non-issue requests can include: